ECMaccoux/redesigned-meme/rules.md

 and missed deadlines.

 ## How we will assign (and reassign) tasks
+We'll assign tasks on a volunteer basis first and then divy up the rest based on the amount of work that each person is already doing, keeping things balanced.

 ## How will we will track progress (and follow-up) on completion of tasks